-During the current financial year this development has related to a new version of FerriScan, a cardiac iron assessment MRI tool and the next stage of development of a MRI based liver fibrosis tool and liver fat assessment tool.
+During the current financial year this development has related to a new liver fat assessment tool, further refinement of FerriScan and the next stage of development of a MRI based liver fibrosis tool.

 The recoupment of development expenditure is dependent on the successful development and commercialisation or sale of the technology developed.
 The directors are required to assess at each reporting date whether there is an indication that an asset may be impaired.
 If any such indication exists an estimate is made of the asset's recoverable amount.
 Where the asset's carrying value exceeds the estimated recoverable amount a provision for impairment is recognised.